 If you checked the “married” box when you submitted your W-4 to your employer, you will need to change this in order to have your withholdings reflect your new “single” status.
 When you file your state and federal income taxes at the end of the year, you will need to make sure that you select the appropriate filing status as well.
 If you are changing your name in connection with your divorce, you will need to notify the Social Security Administration (SSA) so that you can properly file your taxes under your new name as well.

 Finally, when going through a divorce, it is important to speak with your attorney to make sure you know what you need to do if you need to enforce your legal rights post-divorce.
 Unfortunately, former spouses sometimes violate the terms of their divorce decrees – intentionally or unintentionally – and this can create problems for everyone involved.
 There are clear legal remedies under Illinois law, and there are various strategies that can be used to amicably resolve disputes as well.
 An experienced divorce attorney will be able to help you develop a plan to take action if and when necessary.

-Contact Gurnee, IL Divorce Lawyer Deanna J. Bowen
+Contact Gurnee & Lake County, IL Divorce Lawyer Deanna J. Bowen

 Are you thinking about filing for divorce?
 If so, we encourage you to get in touch.
-To schedule a free initial consultation with Gurnee, IL divorce lawyer Deanna J. Bowen, call 847-623-4002 or contact us online today.
+To schedule a free initial consultation with Lake County, IL divorce lawyer Deanna J. Bowen, call 847-623-4002 or contact us online today.